 The hotel’s check-in policy is a totally different concept than I’m used to.
 Instead of doing the regular check-in, the receptionist takes you to your room.
 On the way, you get a full tour of the hotel as well.
 And a quick explanation of how it all started.

 The Epicurean is owned by Mainsail Lodging and the family that owns Bern’s Steakhouse, one of the best steak houses and restaurants in the United States.
 Bern’s is known for many innovative concepts, however, they are best known for having the LARGEST wine collection in the entire world.

-NOTE – if you look closely, the entire wall and part of the ceiling over the front desk (and yes, that is the front desk and also some of the wine collection) it is fully covered in boxes from wines and different alcohols.
+NOTE – if you look closely, the entire wall and part of the ceiling over the front desk (and yes, that is the front desk and also some of the wine collection) is fully covered in boxes of wines and different alcohols.
 Some of them don’t even exist anymore, or they were one of a kind.